langeblake/global-guest/README.md

 # Global Guest 🌍

-Welcome to Global Guest, a contemporary clone inspired by Airbnb.
+Welcome to Global Guest, a contemporary hospitatlity site inspired by Airbnb.
 Dive deep into a world where hospitality meets simplicity, and find the perfect space or share your own, no matter where you are.

 ## Features 🛠